echo "custom header code goes in here"; ?>

 Please contact Horst Stipp if you have any questions, thank you.

-The ARF began publishing the Journal of Advertising Research in 1960, and since its inception, it has become one of the seminal journals in the industry.
+Since its launch by the ARF in 1960, the Journal of Advertising Research has become one of the seminal journals in the industry.
+Enjoy this free digital download of the 50th Anniversary issue.

 "“The ARF provides a rare opportunity to interact with people on the other spokes of the research wheel; to see how people on the advertising, research vendor and brand level use the same research I do, but differently.
 This way I can be more in synch with what the industry is doing and that allows me to work more effectively."